jtebert/document-everything/docs/projects/keyboard.md

 I also realized my first design had the bottom row of letters shifted over 1u to the left from what my current setup is, which would inevitably drive me up a wall.
 So now I'm switching to hoping that a 1u shift key doesn't drive me up a wall instead.

-Which brings us to the next layout, now with 87 keys (and made in Inkscape):
+Which brings us to the updated layout, now with 87 keys (and made in Inkscape):

 ![Layout 2]({{ "/assets/img/projects/keyboard/keycaps.png" }})